-- A. All participants must be Dakota or Thurston County 4-H'ers. - B. 4-H'er may participate in a maximum of three (3) classes - C. Classes 901-906 must have at least three (3) participants.

-- D. Length of performance not to exceed 6 minutes. - E. Accompaniment may be live or professionally recorded.
-Accompaniment can be provided by an adult or non 4-H member. - F. Please provide you own music stand and tape/CD player if needed. - G. Ribbon will be dropped one placing if above guidelines are not followed. - H. Grand Champion Rosette will be awarded for Best of Show.
+- All participants must be Dakota or Thurston County 4-H memhers - B. 4-H member may participate in a maximum of three (3) classes - C. Classes 901-906 must have at least three (3) participants. - D. Length of performance not to exceed 6 minutes. - Accompaniment may be live or professionally recorded.
+Accompaniment can be provided by an adult or non 4-H member. - F. Please provide you own music stand and tape/CD player if - G. Ribbon will be lowered one placing if above guidelines are not followed. - H. Grand Champion Rosette will be awarded for Best of Show.
 CLASSES: